kathleens0782/github-tutorial/README.md

 end up seeing that nothing changed!
 Now now, don't freak out, the world
 isn't ending anytime soon.
 You just forgot to make a **commit** message to your
 save.
 That's normal.
 Even I forget sometimes.

+**Add:** _Nooo...I'm not typing this because **I** forgot to do this..._
+_T-totally not!_ I'm just saying, if you ever plan to make a commit message
+to your code, make sure it's initalized with `git add .` first.
+Just a bit
+of advice...